Released on 4 November 2016, as part of the 'On Air' deluxe 6 CD set only.

 This interview was broadcast on 29 May 1989, is divided into ten parts, and does not feature any excerpts from tracks.

 A longer version, lasting 54:44, was released as a bonus disc in the 'Queen Collection' US boxed set in 1992, while short snippets were also used for the 1991 track 'Queen Talks'.
 The 'On Air' version loses a number of sections, and Freddie talking about Aretha Franklin has been moved to a different place.
 The broadcast version will have been edited further, to allow room for the various album tracks and favourites which were played.
+Mike: Are you rolling in there?
+So August 1986 saw the last Queen gig, at Knebworth, did the band actually break up after that, was it a sort of decided thing between you, you thought right we will split, or did it just drift?

 Brian: No, we didn't split up at all, in fact, we just said, we want a rest, because for the last, er, whatever it was, fifteen years, we've been racing around the world, and then coming back, and making an album, and racing around the world again.
 So we thought we'd just take a break, but still exist as a band, really